danielamitay/DACircularProgress/README.md

 ## DACircularProgress

-DACircularProgress is a UIView subclass with circular UIProgressView properties.
+`DACircularProgress` is a `UIView` subclass with circular `UIProgressView` properties.

-It was built to be an imitation of Facebook's photo progress indicator.
+It was originally built to be an imitation of Facebook's photo progress indicator.

 View the included example project for a demonstration.